 A Room Defined!

 Most Marina side apartments in False Creek, Vancouver have a very small space adjacent to the kitchen called a ‘breakfast nook’.
 Some point along the way, these nooks lost their usefulness.
 Busy lifestyles have replaced leisurely mornings of coffee and newspapers and the fate of these breakfast nooks has been diverse – sewing rooms, storage spaces and offices moved in!
+Learn more about rideshare lawyers and look for them today.

 For this renovation project, we had to rethink the space, and design it according to the needs of our clients – two very busy professionals with young children ages four and seven.
 Their breakfast nook became an office space with two little desks and a storage unit in an effort to compensate for their home’s lack of kitchen storage and counter space.